 Solving for Shortages Series: Employer Experiences and the Labour Market Across Atlantic ProvincesSeries | Immigration and Atlantic Revitalization

-Under the AtlanticRevitalization project, PPF is investigating skills and labour shortages in Atlantic Canada and their interaction with immigration to and from the region.
+Under the Atlantic Revitalization project, PPF investigated pre-COVID-19 skills and labour shortages in Atlantic Canada and their interaction with immigration to and from the region.
 PPF partnered with Memorial University to convene employers, leaders in workforce development, immigrant settlement and post-secondary education, business association representatives and decision-makers in provincial and federal governments to discuss employer’s experiences hiring and retaining skilled workers including newcomers and international students, and contextual factors.

-Read the reports: COMING SOON!
+Read the reports:

 By: Dr. Tony Fang, Stephen Jarislowsky Chair in Economic and Cultural Transformation and research team at Memorial University.